HOME

 click on image to go to photographer's website

 “There used to be some funny people on the river.
 A very long time ago I remember an old boy at Farncombe, lived in that boathouse.
 He used to live on top of the boathouse where he built a platform and had his bed and everything up there.
 He was a miserable old so and so.”
 Captain White bargemaster.
-Excerpt from 'Captain White's River Life' Nancy Larcomber
+Excerpt from 'Captain White's River Life' Nancy Larcombe

 IONA IN CATTESHALL LOCK